ADVRHumanoids/nicla_vision_ros2/README.md

     - Set the socket type to be used, either TCP or UDP (`connection_type:="tcp"` or `"udp"`).

     Furthermore, using the `<optional arguments>`, you can decide:
-    - which sensor to be streamed in ROS
+    - which sensor to be streamed in ROS2

       (e.g. `enable_imu:=true enable_range:=true enable_audio:=true enable_audio_stamped:=false enable_camera_compressed:=true enable_camera_raw:=true`), and
     - on which socket port (default `receiver_port:=8002`).